MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-dotnet-sign-in.md

 ms.topic: sample
 ms.date: 06/23/2023
 ms.custom: developer, devx-track-dotnet
-#Customer intent: As a dev, devops, I want to learn about how to configure a sample ASP.NET web app to sign in and sign out users with my Microsoft Entra ID for customers tenant
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample ASP.NET web app to sign in and sign out users with my Microsoft Entra external ID tenant
 ---

 # Sign in users for a sample ASP.NET web app in a Microsoft Entra ID for customers tenant